Semi-classical evaporative cooling: classical and quantum distributions: Thermodynamics of trapped atomic gases

-At this point, we can separate the classical gas from the quantum gas, specify their distributions, integrate them over the space of moments, and retain the explicit functional form of the number of particles as a function of the chemical potential, temperature, and potential.
-In this form, for classical gas, we have:
+At this stage, the classical gas can be distinguished from the quantum gas by specifying the respective distribution functions, integrating over momentum space, and retaining the explicit functional dependence on chemical potential, temperature, and trapping potential.
+For the classical gas, this yields

 and